bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 The problem with hashes is that they take up a lot of space in indexes and are computationally slow to calculate, compare, and otherwise manipulate.
 If only we had a way to allocate globally unique IDs without using a content-addressable hashing scheme!
-Fortunately, that is exactly what a block chain does: achieve consensus about resource allocation.
-This means that we can use the block chain to assign globally unique IDs to every account, asset, order, key, or other concept.
+Fortunately, that is exactly what a blockchain does: achieve consensus about resource allocation.
+This means that we can use the blockchain to assign globally unique IDs to every account, asset, order, key, or other concept.
 These ids can easily be represented as a variant using just a couple of bytes rather than the 20 to 32 bytes used to represent a hash.
 These IDs are not "random" and are thus far more compressible than the hashes used by other protocols.

-### Embrace the Single Threaded Reality of Block Chains
+### Embrace the Single Threaded Reality of Blockchains

-There has been a ton of research and development on how to achieve scalable block chains.
+There has been a ton of research and development on how to achieve scalable blockchains.
 Most approaches assume that the goal must be to divide the task among nodes rather than having all nodes do all processing.
 This divide and conquer approach seems most intuitive, but it is fundamentally flawed because parallelism isn't free.
 It is very common for developers to take a single threaded program, make it multi-threaded and have performance fall rather than climb.
 Our